bjoernkarmann/Paragraphica/readme-test.md

+## **📡 Initial setup **

-set up SD card with **Raspberry Pi Imager** ssh into the device via
+set up SD card with **Raspberry Pi Imager** and make sure it is able to connect to the internet fot the initial setup.
+Then ssh into the device:

 ```
-ssh@raspberrypi.local
+ssh pi@raspberrypi.local
 ```

-if that does not work run the nmap -sn 192.168.1.0/24 command and ssh intothe ip adress directly
+if that does not work run the nmap -sn 192.168.1.0/24 command and ssh intothe ip adress directly:

 ---
-## **📡 Notes on setting up virtual access point**
+## **📡 Setup WiFi Access Point**

 Install the necessary software: